-Basic steps are listed below that will guide the installation of the boiler.
+Basic steps are listed below, with illustration that will guide you through the installation of the boiler.

-- 1. Connect the system return marked "Inlet". - 2.
-Connect the system supply marked "Outlet".
+1. Connect the system return marked "Boiler Return".

+2. Connect the system supply marked "Boiler Supply".

-3. Install purge and balance valve or shut off valve and drain on system return to purge air out of each zone.
-1. Glycol in hydronic applications is specially formulated for this purpose, and includes inhibitors that prevent the glycol from
+3. Install a purge and balance valve or shut off valve and drain on the system return to purge air out of each zone.

 4. Install a back flow preventer on the cold feed make-up water line.

-5. Install a pressure reducing valve on the cold feed make-up water line (15 PSI nominal on the system return).
+5. Install a pressure reducing valve on the cold feed make-up water line (15 psi nominal on the system return).
+This boiler has a maximum working pressure of 160 psi.
+You may order a higher pressure relief valve kit from the factory.
 Check temperature and pressure gauge when operating.
-It should read a minimum pressure of 12 PSI.
+It should read a minimum pressure of 12 psi.

-6. Install a circulator as shown in piping details (this section).
+6. Install a circulator as shown in Applications (this manual).
 Make sure the circulator is properly sized for the system and friction loss.

 7. Install an expansion tank on the system supply.
-Consult the tank manufacturer's instructions for specific information relating to expansion tank installation.
+Consult the expansion tank manufacturer's instruction manual (see Part 4, Section D for water volume) for specific information relating to expansion tank installation.
 Size the expansion tank for the required system volume and capacity.